ostv-ip/nagiosupdate/README.md

 ---
 This bash script runs fine on RedHat-based (CentOS6, CentOS7, CentOS8, RockyLinux, AlmaLinux), Ubuntu server 20.04.3, Debian10, and OpenSUSE 15.3

+### Credit
+All credit goes to https://github.com/sysadminote original developer of this script.